 9. Company law affiliation with third parties

-These are, for example, Bundesverband Trans*; Dachverband Lesben und Alter; DFL Stiftung; Deutsche Fußball Liga (DFL); Deutscher Fußball Bund e.V.
+These include, for example: Bundesverband Trans*; Dachverband Lesben und Alter; DFL Stiftung; Deutsche Fußball Liga (DFL); Deutscher Fußball Bund e.V.
 (DFB); Fachverband Homosexualität und Geschichte e.V.
 (FHG); FFBIZ – Das Feministische Archiv; Förderkreis der Bundesstiftung Magnus Hirschfeld e.V.; Forschungsstelle Archiv für Sexualwissenschaft an der Humboldt-Universität zu Berlin (HU); Frankfurt University of Applied Sciences, Fachgebiet Allgemeine Betriebswirtschaftslehre, Personalmanagement und Organisation (Prof. Regine Graml); Haus der Kulturen der Welt Berlin; Intergeschlechtliche Menschen e.V., Institut für Zeitgeschichte München-Berlin (IfZ); JungLesbenZentrum Hamburg; KBZ – Kombi – Kommunikation und Bildung e.
 V.; Koordinierungsstelle zur Gleichstellung von LGBTIQ*, Stadt München; Landesstelle für Gleichberechtigung – gegen Diskriminierung der Senatsverwaltung für Soziales, Arbeit, Gleichstellung, Integration, Vielfalt und Antidiskriminierung (LADS), Berlin; Lesben- und Schwulenverband in Deutschland e.V.
 (LSVD); LesMigraS; Magnus-Hirschfeld-Gesellschaft e.V.; Ministerium für Integration, Familie, Kinder, Jugend und Frauen des Landes Rheinland-Pfalz; Ministerium für Wissenschaft, Forschung und Kunst Baden-Württemberg; Netzwerk LSBTTIQ Baden-Württemberg; Rad und Tat e.
 V. (RuT); RosaLinde Leipzig e.V.; Quarteera e.V.; Queere Bildung e.V.; Queer European Asylum Netzwerk; Queer Football Fanclubs e.V.
 (QFF); QueerNet Rheinland-Pfalz e.V.; SchwuZ; Siegessäule; Special Media SDL GmbH; Spinnboden Lesbenarchiv und Bibliothek Berlin e.V.; Stiftung Denkmal für die ermordeten Juden Europas; TakeOver.
-Verein für intersektionale Kampagnenarbeit; TransInterQueer e.V.; Universität Stuttgart, Historisches Institut, und Forschungsstelle Ludwigsburg; Universität Vechta, Institut für Soziale Arbeit, Bildungs- und Sportwissenschaften (ISBS), Challenges – Arbeitsstelle für sportpsychologische Beratung und Betreuung von Prof. Dr. Martin Schweer; Verbund der Regenbogenstiftungen; Verein der Freund*innen eines Elberskirchen-Hirschfeld-Hauses (E2H) _ Queeres Kulturhaus in Berlin; Verein Niedersächsischer Bildungsinitiativen e.V.; Wallstein Verlag GmbH, Göttingen; Weißenburg – Schwul/Lesbisches Zentrum Stuttgart; Women in Exile; Projektgruppe „Gedenkband Josch Hoenes“; LAG Queeres Netzwerk Sachsen e.V.; Annette von Droste zu Hülshoff-Stiftung; Politiken der Reproduktion interdisziplinäre Nachwuchsforscher*innengruppe (PRiNa); Folkwang Universität der Künste, Essen; Stephanie Krah, Dresden; Sonja Lau, Berlin; HAKI e.V., Kiel; Dr. Dr. Gregor Schorberger; Weissenburg e.V., Stuttgart; Wer lebt mit wem?
+Verein für intersektionale Kampagnenarbeit; TransInterQueer e.V.; Universität Stuttgart, Historisches Institut, und Forschungsstelle Ludwigsburg; Universität Vechta, Institut für Soziale Arbeit, Bildungs- und Sportwissenschaften (ISBS), Challenges – Arbeitsstelle für sportpsychologische Beratung und Betreuung von Prof. Dr. Martin Schweer; Verbund der Regenbogenstiftungen; Verein Niedersächsischer Bildungsinitiativen e.V.; Wallstein Verlag GmbH, Göttingen; Weißenburg – Schwul/Lesbisches Zentrum Stuttgart; Women in Exile; Projektgruppe „Gedenkband Josch Hoenes“; LAG Queeres Netzwerk Sachsen e.V.; Annette von Droste zu Hülshoff-Stiftung; Politiken der Reproduktion interdisziplinäre Nachwuchsforscher*innengruppe (PRiNa); Folkwang Universität der Künste, Essen; Stephanie Krah, Dresden; Sonja Lau, Berlin; HAKI e.V., Kiel; Dr. Dr. Gregor Schorberger; Weissenburg e.V., Stuttgart; Wer lebt mit wem?
 Warum?
 Und wie? e.V.i.G, Leipzig.

 Thank you very much for the trustworthy cooperation.

-10. Donations, sponsorship, third-party funding and endowments (2023)
+10. Donations, sponsorships, third-party funding and endowments (2024)

-Further donations of less than 1,000 euros were received in the BMH donation account in 2023.
+Further donations under €1,000 were received in 2024 in the BMH donation account.

-Third-party funding to the Foundation in 2023:
+Third-party funding for the foundation in 2024:

-• Federal Ministry of Justice (BMJ): up to 706,000.00 euros in institutional funding.
-Funding period: January 1st – December 31st, 2023
+- Federal Ministry of Justice (BMJ): up to a maximum of €706,000.00 as institutional funding.
+Funding period: January 1 – December 31, 2024